 Specialists: The Somerville Public Schools provides each student with 40 minutes per week of instruction in General Music, Library/Media, Art, and Physical Education.
 The specialists at each school are available to give you more detailed information about specific skills addressed.

 Assessment: We believe that there is more than one way to accurately assess student learning.
-These include not only standardized measures such as DIBELS (Grade K-3), MCAS (Grades 3-10), and STAR (Gr.
-2-8), but also more informal assessments including common end of unit assessments, reading/writing conferences, classroom participation, classroom projects, and writing assignments.
+These include not only standardized measures such as DIBELS (Grade K-3), MCAS (Grades 3-10), and STAR (Grades 2-8), but also more informal assessments including common end of unit assessments, reading/writing conferences, classroom participation, classroom projects, and writing assignments.